jerryp1/mapcomp/mpc4j-native-tool/README.md

 ## Introduction

 `mpc4j` leverages native C/C++ codes to speed up cryptographic operations.
 The native codes and Java codes are interacted by the [Java Native Interface (JNI)](https://docs.oracle.com/javase/8/docs/technotes/guides/jni/) technique.
 We separate native C/C++ codes into two modules, namely `mpc4j-native-cool` and `mpc4j-native-fhe`. `mpc4j-native-tool` contains native codes for basic cryptographic operations, while `mpc4j-native-fhe` contains native codes for Fully Homomorphic Encryption (FHE) using [SEAL](https://github.com/microsoft/SEAL).
-All basic cryptographic operations in `mpc4j-native-tool` have alternative pure-Java versions in `mpc4j` with the same functionalities and the same data representations.
+All basic cryptographic operations in `mpc4j-native-tool` have alternative pure-Java implementations in `mpc4j` with the same functionalities and the same data representations.

 `mpc4j-native-tool` relies on the following C/C++ libraries:

 - [GMP](https://gmplib.org/): an efficient library for operations with arbitrary precision integers, rationals, and floating-point numbers.
 - [NTL](https://libntl.org/): a high-performance, portable C++ library providing data structures and algorithms for manipulating signed, arbitrary length integers and for vectors, matrices, and polynomials over the integers and over finite fields, developed by [Victor Shoup](https://shoup.net/).
-Note that one can further introduce [GF2X](https://gitlab.inria.fr/gf2x/gf2x) for more efficient operations under Galois Field.
-The installation procedure for [GF2X](https://gitlab.inria.fr/gf2x/gf2x) is rather complicated.
-By default, we only use NTL.
+Note that one can further introduce [GF2X](https://gitlab.inria.fr/gf2x/gf2x) for more efficient operations in a Galois Field.
+However, since the installation procedure for [GF2X](https://gitlab.inria.fr/gf2x/gf2x) is rather complicated, we use NTL by default.
 - [MCL](https://github.com/herumi/mcl): A portable and fast pairing-based cryptography library.
 MCL also includes fast Elliptic Curve implementations.

-Installing `mpc4j-native-tool` is a complicated task, especially for ones who are not so familiar with the Unix-like system.
-In addition, different platforms have slightly different installing procedures.
-Here we separately describe how to install `mpc4j-native-tool` on macOS (x86_64), macOS (M1), Ubuntu, and CentOS.
+Installing `mpc4j-native-tool` might be a bit complicated for ones who are not that familiar with Unix-like systems.
+As the procedures differ across platforms, here we provide installation instructions for macOS (x86_64), macOS (M1), Ubuntu, and CentOS, respectively.

 We recommend creating a new dictionary (such as `~/lib`) to temporarily store all source codes and libraries before you start to install `mpc4j-native-tool`.
 All installation procedures assume you are under the dictionary `~/lib`.

+**NOTE:** The following instructions are tested with the specified versions of the underlying libraries.
+Feel free to contact us if they do not work with newer versions.

 ## Install on MAC (x86_64)